startechnica/apps/charts/freeradius/README.md

 `os.environ.get("KC_…")` / `os.getenv("KC_…")` / `$ENV{KC_…}` references to the
 new prefix.

+#### OIDC python wrappers consolidated into a single ConfigMap

+When more than one `modules.oidc.instances.<name>` is configured, the chart previously rendered one ConfigMap per instance for the rlm_python3 wrapper script — `<fullname>-oidc-python` for the `default` instance and `<fullname>-oidc-<name>-python` for each named instance — with a matching pod volume per ConfigMap and a `subPath` mount onto `/etc/freeradius/scripts/oidc_<name>.py`.

+These are now consolidated into a single shared ConfigMap `<fullname>-oidc-python` whose `data` carries one key per instance (`oidc_default.py`, `oidc_<name>.py`, …), and the Deployment mounts a single `oidc-python` volume with one `subPath` per instance onto the same in-pod paths.
+The wrapper Python content is byte-identical to before;
+only the K8s wrapper layer changes.

+- **Single-instance releases** see no observable difference — the ConfigMap name (`<fullname>-oidc-python`) and the in-pod script path (`/etc/freeradius/scripts/oidc_default.py`) were already what they are now.
+- **Multi-instance releases** see N old per-instance ConfigMaps removed and one new shared ConfigMap created on `helm upgrade`.
+The pod rolls because the volume layout changed (via the existing `checksum/configmap-oidc-mapper-python` pod annotation); no `values.yaml` change is required.

 ### To 1.1.0 (breaking)

 This is a major release.
 Most users with existing `values.yaml` overrides